 In addition, those convicted of placing graffiti are also required to perform community service hours.
 If the graffiti has been placed by a minor, the parent or guardian becomes liable for the fine and the minor can face the loss or suspension of driving privileges.
 Other circumstances that increase the severity of the crime and corresponding penalties include:

-Because the circumstances play such a key role in the classifying of the severity of the crime and the potential penalties, it is crucial to work with a Broward County criminal mischief attorney familiar with this area of law who can represent the situation in the best possible light and build a sound defense.
+Because the circumstances play such a key role in the classifying of the severity of the crime and the potential penalties, it is crucial to work with a legal representative familiar with this area of law who can represent the situation in the best possible light and build a sound defense.

 If you have been charged with criminal mischief, contact a knowledgeable Ft.
 Lauderdale criminal mischief lawyer as soon as possible.